carbon-language/carbon-lang/docs/project/principles/success_criteria.md

 #### Hardware architectures

-We expect to prioritize 64-bit little endian hadware, including:
+We expect to prioritize 64-bit little endian hardware, including:

 - x86-64
 - AArch64, also known as ARM 64-bit